 Hot water represents the second largest energy consumer in American households.
 A typical 80 gallon (300 l) electric hot water tank serving a family of four will consume approximately 150 million BTUs in its seven year lifetime.

 This will cost approximately US$3,600 (at US$0.08 per KWH), not accounting for fuel cost increases.
 Then it will be replaced by another one just like it.
 Hmm.
 Maybe we should rethink this...

 An investment in a solar water heating system will beat the stock market any day, any decade, risk free.
 Initial return on investment is on the order of 15 percent, tax-free, and goes up as gas and electricity prices climb.
 Many states have tax credits and other incentives to sweeten those numbers even more.
+What are we waiting for?
 Forget the stock market.
 If you have invested in a house, your next investment should be in solar hot water.

 Solar water heaters—also called solar domestic hot water systems—can be a cost-effective way to generate hot water for your home.
 They can be used in any climate, and the fuel they use—sunshine—is free.

 Solar water heating systems include storage tanks and solar collectors.
 There are two types of solar water heating systems:

 - active, which have circulating pumps and controls, and

 - passive, which don't.